Sangamon Mass Transit District: Funding and employees

 In 2017, the employee headcount was 143, of whom 116 were members of labor unions and 27 were administrative personnel.
 The annual budget was $7.2 million.

-Only 9% of the SMTD's 2017 operating budget was met through fares paid by riders.
-An additional 1% was earned through other private-sector-style income streams, such as income from placards and billboards on the buses, and the remaining 90% consisted of federal, state, and local public-sector subsidies.
+In the SMTD's 2017 operating budget, 9% was met through fares paid by riders.
+An additional 1% was earned through other private-sector-style income streams, such as income from placards and billboards on the buses, and the remaining 90% consisted of federal, state, and local public-sector funding.

 Recent developments

 On January 1, 2017, SMTD changed its operating name from Springfield Mass Transit District to Sangamon Mass Transit District.
-The limited-service suburban routes were added on September 17, 2018.
+Limited-service suburban routes ran from 2018 to 2022.

 In 2019, the city opened a new transfer center on the east edge of downtown, and at the same time, completely overhauled its routes.
 The redesigned routes cover a larger geographical area than before, bringing service with reach of up to 10,000 additional area residents.
 Construction of the Springfield-Sangamon Transportation Center at the downtown transfer center began in 2021, and improvements are under construction to an adjacent railroad.
-When complete, the new facility is expected to become part of the Chicago Hub Network, Illinois' new high-speed rail system, with stops by trains and possibly intercity buses.
+When complete, the new facility is expected to become part of the Chicago Hub Network, Illinois' new high-speed rail system, with stops by trains and intercity buses.
+Greyhound buses began using the new transfer point in November 2022.
 Presently, Amtrak trains run on another railroad about half a mile west of the new transfer center.

+In 2022, the SMTD board approved a Zero Emissions Transition Plan, which would see the removal of all diesel buses by 2035 in favor of a combination of hybrid and zero-emission buses, with all buses being zero-emission by 2048.
+As of 2022, 60% of buses in the fleet were diesel powered, with the remainder being powered by compressed natural gas.